kamirov/llm-prompts/README.md

 # chatgpt-prompts
-A collection of prompts I use for various things
+A collection of prompts I use for various, mostly language-related things